Making your home more environmentally friendly.

 - Purchase equipment with an ENERGY STAR® label.
 High-efficiency systems reduce your impact on the environment and can also save you money.
 You may also be eligible for a Federal Tax Credit.
 Check with your local NATE contractor to determine qualifying models. • Have your NATE-certified technician help you with proper system selection and sizing for your home or business.

 - Compare the SEER or AFUE of your cooling or heating system with newer models.
 If it's below 13, you may want to consider a new, more efficient system.
-Remember, the higher the rating, the less wasted energy, and reduced carbon footprint.
+Remember, the higher the rating, the less wasted energy, and a reduced carbon footprint.
 Use our energy savings calculator to help determine the efficiency of your current cooling or heating system as compared to a more efficient HVAC system.

 - Look into geothermal heating systems.
 By using the earth's natural heat, these systems are among the most efficient and energy-conserving heating and cooling technologies currently available.